 Using government powers to reward a party supporter … cracking down on a whistle-blower … using majority muscle to drive through a controversial council decision … splashing public money in the party’s cause … instituting a court case at public expense and shelving it at the last minute – the ruling party’s serial abuse of office is nothing short of disgraceful, and heads should roll.

 The party hierarchy reacted not by probing a serious allegation of the abuse of local government power for party gain, but by ordering a forensic inquiry into Haywood at considerable cost to the public purse.
+It now appears that she faces possible disciplinary action.

 In the latest development, a court case ordered by De Lille to defend the planning decision has been quietly shelved, leaving the impression that the party leapt to shield itself and then took the calculated decision that it would be too damaging to have Haywood’s allegations aired and thoroughly tested in open court.